aerleon/aerleon/README.md

 ...skipped...
 ```

 Users may wish to auto-generate address book files to keep them up to date.
-JSON, YAML and CSV are accepted for this reason.
+Therefore YAML is accepted for this reason.
 See [Address Book](wiki/address-book.md)
 on the wiki for full details.

 ## Advanced Usage